 By working together in a workshop, your team gains a common language, plus tools and templates they can put to work right away.

 In my content marketing workshops, we co-create a content marketing mission statement (also known as a content marketing editorial mission statement).

 Why?
 Because it gets everyone on the same page.
 Also because it serves as a litmus test for which content to create.

 To get buy-in for a content marketing strategy, use this content mission template.

-A written content marketing mission statement gives you a leg up in developing content marketing strategy.
+A written content marketing mission statement gives you a leg up in developing a content marketing strategy.
 After the team agrees on the mission, have them co-create a 1-page content marketing strategy.

 Co-creation gets people aligned

 Your written content marketing strategy aligns content marketing with the needs of the business by spelling out: